 Finally, place the basket (now tree collar) upside down and around the Christmas tree stand.
 I simply wrapped it around the stand, leaving the cut opening of the basket at the back.
 Add a tree skirt to finish the look and you are all set!

 Pretty simple right?!
 The only trick is finding the perfect basket to use!
 One that is shallow enough to fit under your tree, without bulky handles and with seams for ease of cutting.
-If you make one of these I would love to see it!
+If you create a tree collar I would love to see it!
 I can just see so many gorgeous versions of this being created.
 Happy decorating!